 Background and activities

 I am Associate Professor of English at NTNU (ILU) since August 2010 where I teach literature in the Faculty of Education’s English Section.
-My research interests consider aspects of gender in utopia from its earliest expressions in early modern literature to its contemporary adaptations in science fiction and fantasy, particularly in graphic novels and film.
+My research considers aspects of gender in utopia from its earliest expressions in early modern literature to its contemporary adaptations in science fiction and fantasy, particularly in graphic novels and film.
 I am currently working on several articles on Cavendish and Shakespeare, and other early modern texts, and the use of Shakespeare in the Second Language Classroom.